GenoML/genoml2/README.md

 > Note: When you pip install this package, the examples/ folder is also downloaded!
 However, if  you still want to download the directory and SVN is not pre-installed, you can download it via Homebrew if you have that installed using `brew install svn`

+### CHANGELOG
+- 8-OCT-2024: Big changes to output file structure, so now output files go in subdirectories named for each step, and prefixes are not required. `README` updated to reflect these changes.

 ### Table of Contents
 #### [0.
 (OPTIONAL) How to Set Up a Virtual Environment via Conda](#0)
 #### [1.
 Munging with GenoML](#1)